 Medical history, clinical examination, symptomatic therapy

-• medical history (from the patient or witnesses)
+• medical history (from patient or witnesses)

 • history of coagulation disorders, recent bleeding, or surgery